VIC.GOV.AU | Policy and Advisory Library

 1. Learning architecture

-1. Define the core components of your network learning approach
+1. Define the core components of your school network learning approach

 3. Harness digital platforms and tools to enhance engagement and efficiency

-4. Actively open up network opportunities to engage with leaders at all levels
+4. Actively open up school network opportunities to engage with leaders at all levels

 5. Seek and respond to feedback from members